-UNCSA employees, faculty and students 16 years and older are eligible to receive a COVID-19 vaccine now.
-The Pfizer vaccine is approved for ages 16 and older.
+UNCSA employees, faculty and students are eligible to receive a COVID-19 vaccine now.
+The Pfizer vaccine is approved for ages 12 and older.
 The Moderna and Johnson & Johnson vaccine is approved for ages 18 and older.
-Find a vaccine location and make an appointment.
+Find a vaccine location.

 Find local vaccine providers near you

-Appointments are required for vaccinations.
+Appointments are for vaccinations, some providers allow limited walk-ins.
 Area vaccine providers are:

 - The N.C.
 Department of Health and Human Services’ Find a Vaccine Location;